HomeDirectoriesAre Business Directory Backlinks Still Valuable for SEO? A 2025 Perspective

 • Diversity of your overall link profile

-How exactly do search engines treat directory backlinks in 2025?
-While the complete algorithms remain proprietary, we have substantial evidence about how these links are evaluated.
+How exactly do search engines handle directory backlinks in 2025?
+The full algorithms are proprietary, but we have solid evidence about how these links are judged.

 Myth: